Point Defiance Park — how to have the best day in Tacoma wilderness

 My Irish relatives moved to the tiny town of Ruston (which borders part of Point Defiance Park) in the early 1900s, looking for work around a smelter that operated into the 1980s.
 They enjoyed various activities along the Salish Sea, including social events at the famous octagonal-shaped Pavilion (torn down in the 1930s), replicated by the modern-day Anthony’s at Point Defiance.

 The adjacent Promenade Lane, which follows a seawall along a .8-mile stretch of water, provided a space to stroll in the fresh salty air.
 While the complex that makes up Point Defiance Marina might look more modern today, the Promenade still offers a refreshing place to follow the sea — the tides flowing in and out.
-Take in views of the Vashon Island Ferry shuttling traffic across the Salish Sea and keep a lookout for mammals that swim in the water.
-No matter the weather, the 1.5-mile round-trip walk always replenishes the soul.
+Take in views of the Vashon Island Ferry shuttling traffic across the Salish Sea and look for mammals that swim in the water.
+No matter the weather, the 1.5-mile round-trip walk continually replenishes the soul.

 Owen Beach — pebbles of the Salish Sea